Shoshone Ice Caves: A Unique Family Activity in Southern Idaho

 Our Airbnb

 Since the event was only going to be a few days, we decided to extend our time in San Antonio by booking an Airbnb that was closer to the action.
 After searching through all the listings, we decided on the, “Butler’s Attic”.
-It was located in a quite neighborhood that was just a short walk away from Pearl and a quick Uber ride away from just about everything else.
+It was located in a quiet neighborhood that’s just a short walk from the Pearl District and a quick ride share from just about everything else.

 The owners took great care in designing this one.
 They managed to make this relatively small space feel roomy and comfortable.
-The shower is a walk-in and all the amenities such as body wash and shampoo are provided.
+The shower is walk-in and all the amenities such as body wash and shampoo were provided.
 You can come and go as you please through the side door with coded, keyless entry.
 The only downside, to me, was the stairwell.
-Lugging our luggage up that thing wasn’t fun.
+Dragging our luggage up that thing wasn’t fun.

 Stairs aside, this was one of the best Airbnbs were ever stayed in and would not hesitate to book it again.
 You can view the full listing here.